-- Offer transportation for students after school hours - Continue coordination and outreach for current youth programming and expand as necessary - 3.
-Improve athletic Facilities and playgrounds - 4.
-Create partnerships with Sprauve School and Gifft Hill School - 5.
+- 1. Transportation for students after school hours - Continue coordination and outreach for current youth programming and expand as necessary - 3.
+Improve Athletic Facilities and Playgrounds - Create Partnerships with Sprauve School and Gifft Hill School - 5.
 Support the development of community centers and youth center